DreamOfTheRedChamber/system-design-interviews/scenario_locationBased/flowchart.md

-# Approach 3: Partition based on Geo-Hash & query matching hash
+# Partition based on Geo-Hash & query matching hash
 ## Flowchart
 * So how can we use Geo-Hash in our use case?
   * We need to first decide on a length of Geo-Hash which gives us a suitable area something like 30 to 50 square KM to search for.
 Typically, depending on the the Geo-Hash implementation, that length may be 4 to 6 — basically choose a length which can represent a reasonable search area & won’t result into hot shards.
 Let’s say we decide on length L. We will use this L length prefix as our shard key & distribute the current object locations to those shards for better load distribution.